Brandon Phillips: 2013

-Phillips was the Reds' Opening Day second baseman and number two hitter; however, he became the cleanup hitter after left fielder Ryan Ludwick tore his shoulder on opening day.
+Phillips was the Reds' Opening Day number two hitter; however, he became the cleanup hitter after left fielder Ryan Ludwick tore his shoulder on opening day.
 César Izturis was his backup.
 He had a 12-game hitting streak from May 12 to 25.
-He hit .266 with 12 home runs and 74 RBI, good enough to earn him the starting second baseman spot on the National League team in the All-Star Game.
+Phillips hit .266 with 12 home runs and 74 RBI, good enough to earn him the starting second baseman spot on the National League team in the All-Star Game.

 On August 28, Phillips was moved to the second spot in the lineup, and Jay Bruce became the cleanup hitter.
-While hitting second in 2013, he hit .240 with 2 home runs and 6 RBI in 23 games.
-In 127 games while hitting 4th, he hit .265/.310/.396 with 16 home runs and 96 RBI.
+While hitting second in 2013, he hit .240 with two home runs and six RBI in 23 games.
+In 127 games while hitting fourth, he hit .265/.310/.396 with 16 home runs and 96 RBI.
 In 151 games in 2013, he hit .261 with 18 home runs and 103 RBI.
-He won a Gold Glove, having a .987 fielding percentage with 9 errors.
+He won a Gold Glove, compiling a .987 fielding percentage, with nine errors.

 2014

 Phillips was placed on the disabled list July 11, 2014, after suffering a torn thumb ligament while diving for a ground ball in a game against the Chicago Cubs.
-At the time, he was hitting .272 with 7 home runs and 40 RBI, and had only committed one error in 86 games at second base.
+At the time, he was hitting .272 with seven home runs and 40 RBI, and had only committed one error in 86 games at second base.
 He was reinstated from the DL on August 18.
-Phillips finished the season hitting .266 with 8 home runs and 56 RBI.
+Phillips finished the season hitting .266 with eight home runs and 56 RBI.

-On October 23, 2014, he was nominated for his potential 5th Gold Glove for second base.
+On October 23, 2014, Phillips was nominated for his potential fifth Gold Glove for second base.

 2015

 The 86th All-Star Game was played at Great American Ball Park, and Cardinals catcher Yadier Molina was selected to play.
 In the Reds' clubhouse for the All-Star Game, he was assigned Phillips' locker.
 Since the brawl between the Cardinals and Reds in 2010, the two mended their schism, and Molina has a photograph of their families together.
 When informed of whose locker he was using, he replied, "This is Phillips' locker?
 How about that?
 I'll have to write something to him."
 However, during pregame roster introductions, Reds fans booed all six Cardinals players in jest who were selected, including Molina, and even former Cardinal Albert Pujols, who was then with the Los Angeles Angels of Anaheim.

 Phillips hit two home runs and stole two bases against the Pittsburgh Pirates on July 30, becoming only the 15th player—and second Red—to have a multi-homer, multi-steal game since 1901.
-Phillips finished the season hitting .294 (16th in the National League) with 173 hits (8th in the NL), 12 home runs, 70 RBI, and 23 stolen bases (10th in the NL).
+Phillips finished the season hitting .294 (16th in the National League) with 173 hits (eighth in the NL), 12 home runs, 70 RBI, and 23 stolen bases (tenth in the NL).
 On October 29, 2015, he was named a finalist for the Gold Glove for second base.